-- The hydrosphere is the accumulation of water in all its states (solid, liquid and gas) and the elements dissolved it in (sodium, magnesium, calcium, chloride and sulfate).
-97% of the water forms the oceans, 2% is ice (north and south poles) and 1% forms rivers, lakes, ground water and atmospheric vapor.
-It covers around 71% of the earth’s surface and is an important accumulator of pollutants and a significant vector of diffusion.
+- The hydrosphere accumulates water in all its states (solid, liquid, and gas) and dissolved elements (sodium, magnesium, calcium, chloride, and sulfate).
+97% of the water forms the oceans, 2% is ice (north and south poles), and 1% includes rivers, lakes, groundwater, and atmospheric vapor.
+It covers around 71% of the earth’s surface and is an important accumulator of pollutants and a significant diffusion vector.

 - The ecosphere is the set of all living organisms, including animals and vegetation.
-They are temporary accumulators (like lead) and sources for pollutants (natural forest burning) in a very complex set of relationships with the atmosphere, hydrosphere and lithosphere.
+They are temporary accumulators (like lead) and sources of pollutants (natural forest burning) in a very complex set of relationships with the atmosphere, hydrosphere, and lithosphere.

 In the biosphere, cycles represent how energy and elements flow from one component, like the atmosphere, to others, where they are accumulated (permanently or temporarily) or passed on.
 Carbon, nitrogen, and water cycles are the most significant.
 This investigation of the anthropogenic contribution of emissions to the atmosphere may reveal only one link in the environmental chain.
 Further, several aspects of the carbon cycle are ill-defined and difficult to evaluate but show all the complexity the growth of carbon dioxide emitted by transportation may imply for elements of the environmental system, including the atmosphere, the lithosphere, the hydrosphere, and the ecosphere.